wrelam/libisten/README.md

 # libisten
-A C library which determines if a number is equal to 10 or not.
+A C library which determines if a number is equal to ten or not.

 ## Compiling
 From the root directory, run make: